sacloud/autoscaler/docs/inputs/direct/README.md

   autoscaler inputs direct {up | down} [flags]...

 Flags:
-      --action string                Name of the action to perform (default "default") --desired-state-name string    Name of the desired state defined in Core's configuration file --dest string                  Address of the gRPC endpoint of AutoScaler Core (default "unix:autoscaler.sock") -h, --help                         help for direct
+      --desired-state-name string    Name of the desired state defined in Core's configuration file --dest string                  Address of the gRPC endpoint of AutoScaler Core (default "unix:autoscaler.sock") -h, --help                         help for direct